Alexis Sanchez: Arsenal forward joins Man Utd in swap with Henrikh Mkhitaryan

 The Armenia international moved to Old Trafford from Borussia Dortmund for £26.3m in July 2016.

-He has made only 10 Premier League starts this season and it is understood there was a breakdown in trust with Mourinho, who has made Sanchez his first signing of the January transfer window.
+He has made only 10 Premier League starts this season, and it is understood there was a breakdown in trust between him and United manager Jose Mourinho, which was reported by the BBC.

-How did it come to this?
+'Glory, Glory Man Utd' - how did it come to this?

-Sanchez, who is set to receive a reported salary of £500,000 a week at United and will wear the number seven jersey, was announced by the club Twitter account with him playing 'Glory, Glory Man Utd' on a piano.
+United's signing of Sanchez, who will wear the number seven shirt, was announced on the club's Twitter account with him playing 'Glory, Glory Man Utd' on a piano.

+He will be available for in the Red Devils' FA Cup fourth-round tie at Yeovil Town on Friday, which will be shown live on BBC One from 19:30 GMT.

+And the League Two club tweeted a picture of their sparse-looking away dressing room with the message: "You said you've joined "the biggest club in the world" so it's only right you start your United career in the biggest away dressing room in League Two - *maybe."

-He has scored 80 goals for the Gunners since joining from Barcelona for £30m in July 2014, and was last season's top scorer with 30 goals in all competitions.
+Sanchez has scored 80 times for Arsenal since joining from Barcelona for £30m in July 2014, and was last season's top scorer with 30 goals in all competitions.

+"I am thrilled to be joining the biggest club in the world," said Sanchez.
+"The chance to play in this historic stadium and to work with Jose Mourinho was something I could not turn down.

+"I am very proud to be the first Chilean player ever to play for United's first team, and I hope I can show our fans all around the world why the club wanted to bring me here."

-The Chilean almost teamed up with former Barcelona boss Pep Guardiola in a £60m move last summer but that deadline-day deal collapsed when Arsenal failed to sign Monaco midfielder Thomas Lemar.
+Sanchez almost teamed up at City with former Barcelona boss Pep Guardiola in a £60m move last summer, but his deadline-day transfer collapsed when Arsenal failed to sign Monaco midfielder Thomas Lemar.

 Since that move did not materialise, Sanchez has had less of an impact, scoring 0.37 goals per game compared to 0.63 last season, with several pundits commenting on his on-field demeanour.

-Former Gunners striker Ian Wright said in December that Sanchez looked as though he had "clocked off".

-Arsenal manager Arsene Wenger denied there was a rift between Sanchez and his team-mates, but admitted the uncertainty over his future has affected team morale.
+Arsenal manager Arsene Wenger denied there was a rift between the Chilean and his team-mates, but admitted the uncertainty over his future has affected team morale.

-And, with his contract at Arsenal due to expire at the end of the season - when he would be available on a free transfer, United have moved in.
+With Sanchez's contract at Arsenal due to expire at the end of the season - when he would be available on a free transfer - Mourinho has made him his first signing of the January transfer window.

+The Portuguese said: "Alexis is one of the best attacking players in the world and he will complete our very young and talented group of attacking players.

+"He will bring his ambition, drive and personality - qualities that make a Manchester United player."

 Mkhitaryan ends underwhelming United spell